THE MASTER'S MASTERS:

 The health and safety of our patrons, musicians, staff, and volunteers is of paramount concern.
 Please see below to read the steps we are taking to ensure everyone's safety while enjoying the concert:

-Audience members must wear a mask inside the venue at all times
+Please wear a mask at all times when inside the building

 Please note that there will be no Festival Passes available this year.